gkutsarov/haproxy-keepalived/README.md

 ### Keepalived Setup on both Load Balancers ###

+Edit the **/etc/sysctl.conf** file to allow IP forwarding and non-local IP binding which will allow the servers to serve/bind to the virtual IP.

+	net.ipv4.ip_forward = 1
+	net.ipv4.ip_nonlocal_bind = 1

+For the changes to take place run the below line in the terminal.

+	 sysctl -p /etc/sysctl.conf

 yum install keepalived -y
+systemctl enable --now keepalived

 Configure IP forwarding and non-local binding
 To enable Keepalived service to forward network packets to the backend servers, you need to enable IP forwarding.